b-robotized/ros_team_workspace/docs/tutorials/quick-start.rst

 .. note::
-   For more advanced options such as proxy configuration, standalone workspaces, IPC communication setup, and other features, check the :doc:`../rtwcli/index` page.
+   For more advanced options such as proxy configuration, standalone workspaces, IPC communication setup, custom environment variables, and other features, check the :doc:`../rtwcli/index` page.

 Create new package in an existing workspace
 --------------------------------------------------------